For Its Founders, the Miami Independent Film Festival Is a Labor of Love

 |

-When New Times asked Laura Gasperini, Valentina Vincenzini, and Isabella Roberto - the three women behind the Miami Independent Film Festival - what the most rewarding part of running a film festival is, an uncomfortable silence fell over the table.
-They stared uncertainly at each other for a moment.
+Asked what the most rewarding part of running a film festival is, Laura Gasperini, Valentina Vincenzini, and Isabella Roberto — the three founders of the Miami Independent Film Festival — fall uncomfortably silent.
+They stare uncertainly at one another for a moment.

-"We just enjoy watching films a lot," said Gasperini, but with the hesitation of someone who doesn't think she's giving the right answer.
-Vincenzini and Roberto laughed in agreement.
+"We just enjoy watching films a lot," Gasperini says with the hesitation of someone who doesn't think she's giving the right answer.
+Vincenzini and Roberto laugh in agreement.

-All three are independent film makers from Italy who met in New York City.
+All three are independent filmmakers from Italy who met in New York City.
 Vincenzini was writing for a blog and interviewed Gasperini for a story.
-Later, when Vincenzini had an idea for a short film, she tapped Gasperini to help out.
+Later, when Vincenzini had an idea for a short film, she tapped Gasperini to help.

-“She had met other Italians in NY," recalls Gasperini, "and we decided to shoot this film.
+“She had met other Italians in New York," Gasperini recalls, "and we decided to shoot this film.
 After the film, if your crew is nice and you work well together, you become really good friends.
 We became a really attached group.”

-Gasperini In this case, the women became so attached that they all wanted to start another project together, but Vincenzini had returned to Rome and Gasperini had followed her work down to Miami.
+In this case, the women became so attached they all wanted to start another project together, but Vincenzini had returned to Rome, and Gasperini had followed her work down to Miami.
 Roberto remained in New York.
-While it would be harder for the group to make a film scattered across the world, it wouldn't stop them from watching and discussing them together.
+Though it would be more difficult for the group to make a film scattered across the world, it wouldn't stop them from watching and discussing them together.
 So with a focus on showcasing independent films, the three created the Miami Independent Film Festival, or Mindie, recruiting much of the remaining crew to be jurors for monthly submissions.

 |